 Eligibility for Aid and Attendance Pension

-Any Wartime Veteran with 90 days of active duty, 1 day beginning or ending during a period of War, is eligible to apply for the Aid & Attendance Improved Pension.
-A surviving spouse (marriage must have ended due to death of veteran) of a Wartime Veteran may also apply.
+Any wartime veteran with 90 days of active duty, 1 day beginning or ending during a period of war, is eligible to apply for the Aid & Attendance Improved Pension.
+A surviving spouse (marriage must have ended due to death of veteran) of a wartime veteran may also apply.
 The individual applying must qualify both medically and financially.

-- A Wartime Veteran or surviving spouse must need the assistance of another person to perform daily tasks, such as eating, dressing, undressing, taking care of the needs of nature, etc. Blind individuals, patients in a nursing home for mental or physical incapacity, or residents in an assisted living facility also qualify.
+- A wartime veteran or surviving spouse must need the assistance of another person to perform daily tasks, such as eating, dressing, undressing, taking care of the needs of nature, etc. Blind individuals, patients in a nursing home for mental or physical incapacity, or residents in an assisted living facility also qualify.

-- An applicant must have on average less than $80,000 in assets, EXCLUDING their home and vehicles.
+- An applicant must have on average less than $80,000 in assets, excluding their home and vehicles.

-The Aid and Attendance Application
+Instructions for the Aid and Attendance Application

 Step 1: Gather the necessary documents

 There is much information that needs to be gathered and prepared when applying for the Aid & Attendance Improved Pension.
 We have compiled a list of the documents you will need, as well as links to download some of the VA and Government Forms that you will need.
-While it may seem like a daunting task, we recommend that you read through this site to better your understanding of the application process so you are prepared before you speak with any Veterans' Affairs Office.
+While it may seem like a daunting task, we recommend that you read through this site to better your understanding of the application process so you are prepared before you speak with any Veterans' Affairs office.

 To apply for the Aid & Attendance Improved Pension, you will need the following documents.
 Prepare these before making your filing.